 “The single difference was the unbelievable atmosphere the Lions supporters created.
 I would describe it as the greatest home game I’ve played in, yet we were in Brisbane.”

-The series would ultimately be lost to the resurgent Wallabies – perhaps the country’s all-time greatest side – but Lions head coach Graham Henry knew he’d found the man to partner his captain in the second row.
+The series would ultimately be lost to the resurgent Wallabies – perhaps the country’s all-time greatest side – but Lions head coach Graham Henry knew he had found the man to partner his captain in the second row.
 Grewcock never relinquished the No.5 Test shirt.

 “My strengths weren’t necessarily at the lineout, carrying or restarts, but I was very good at preparation – whether that be my diet, my training programme or just preparing for the game itself,” explains Grewcock.
 “Whatever I needed to do, I did it.”